Camelot In Four Colors, Part 1

 Arthur

 Written by Lereculey, illustrated by Chauvel.
-Nine volumes have been published to date by Delcourt, beginning in 1999: Myrddin le Fou (in English, Mad Merlin); Arthur le Combattant (Arthur the Soldier); Gwalchmei le Heros (Gawain the Hero); Kulhwch et Olwen (Culhwch and Olwen), Drystan et Esyllt (Tristan and Isolde), Gereint et Enid (Gereint and Enid), Peredur le Naif ,Gwenhwyfar la Guerrière (Guinevere the Warrior), and Medrawt le Traitre (Mordred the Treacherous).
+Nine volumes published by Delcourt, 1999-2006: Myrddin le Fou (in English, Mad Merlin); Arthur le Combattant (Arthur the Soldier); Gwalchmei le Heros (Gawain the Hero); Kulhwch et Olwen (Culhwch and Olwen), Drystan et Esyllt (Tristan and Isolde), Gereint et Enid (Gereint and Enid), Peredur le Naif ,Gwenhwyfar la Guerrière (Guinevere the Warrior), and Medrawt le Traitre (Mordred the Treacherous).
+Welsh and English translations of the first two installments were published as a single volume (English title: Arthur the Legend) in 2009 by Dalen Books.

 This new retelling opens in AD 500, in a Britain divided between Kymry and Lloegrians.
-Merlin, a strange and mad character, finds an orphan and raises him to change the destiny of the British people.
-(Sources: BDnet.com, Alapage.com, and Robert Vermaat.)
+Merlin finds an orphan and raises him to change the destiny of the British people.
+(Sources for French publication: Bedetheque and French Wikipedia.)

 Arthur & Lancelot: The Fight for Camelotcover image